 Colorado Mountain Gardener: Homegrown Arugula in January!

 By Lindsay Graves, Eagle County CSU Extension Grasp GardenerHomegrown arugula in January?
 At 6,700′?
 Yep!
-With some low tech season extension methods, the hardiest salad greens will overwinter in a lot of Colorado, so you possibly can get pleasure from tasty treats in winter and early spring harvests earlier than…
+With some low tech season extension strategies, the hardiest salad greens will overwinter in a wholelot of Colorado, so that you presumably can have the benefit of tasty treats in winter and early spring harvests…